beingcooper/EasyCoursera/README.md

 # EasyCoursera
-Download all the Coursera video lectures of a course with a single click!
+A Python package to download all the Coursera video lectures of a course with a single click!

 ## Introduction